1 Proper morphisms

 Using the notion of a morphism of functors, we can speak of the category \(\widehat{{\mathscr C}} := \operatorname{Func}(({\rm Sch})^{{\rm opp}}, {\rm (Sets)})\) of all such functors, and we obtain a functor \(h\colon ({\rm Sch}) \to \widehat{{\mathscr C}}\), \(X\mapsto h_X\), which on morphisms is – once again – defined by composition: \(\alpha \colon X'\to X\) is mapped by \(h\) to the morphism \(h_{X'}\to h_X\) of functors given by \(X'(T)\to X(T)\), \(\beta \mapsto \beta \circ \alpha \).

 Even though at first sight this may look complicated, this is an entirely “formal” (i.e., category-theoretic) procedure which has nothing to do with schemes.
-In fact, if \({\mathscr C}\) is any category, for an object \(X\) of \({\mathscr C}\) we can define the functor
+In fact, if \({\mathscr C}\) is any category (as always, assumed to be locally small, i.e., each \(\operatorname{Hom}(X, Y)\) is a set), for an object \(X\) of \({\mathscr C}\) we can define the functor

 and now setting \(\widehat{{\mathscr C}} := \operatorname{Func}({\mathscr C}^{{\rm opp}}, {\rm (Sets)})\), we obtain a functor \(h\colon {\mathscr C}\to \widehat{{\mathscr C}}\).